NvChad/NvChad/README.md

 # Features

 - File navigation with Nvimtree
-- Using plugins that are mouse friendly
 - Beautiful inbuilt themes
-- lazy loading 100% of plugins
+- lazy loading 90% of plugins
 - managing tabs, buffers with bufferline
 - autosave
 - icons on nvimtree, telescope, bufferline/statusline and almost everywhere! with nvim-web-devicons
-- minimal status line (galaxyline)
+- beautiful statusline (feline.nvim)
 - gitsigns (colored bars for git in my config)
 - nvim-lspconfig for nvim-lsp configuration
 - lspInstall for installing lsp servers easily
-- nvim-compe for autocompletion
+- nvim-cmp for autocompletion
 - telescope for file finding, picking, previewing (files and even images)
 - nvim-treesitter for syntax highlighting
 - nvim-autopairs for autolosing braces and stuffs